nickdellhall/software_carpentry/readme.txt

-I learned some cool things about python today
+I learned some cool things about python today.

+learned about python functions